Experienced Marietta DUI Lawyers at Chestney & Sullivan

 Because license suspension actions from a Georgia DUI arrest is a very complex subject that even many lawyers don’t understand, we strongly encourage you to contact us right away to discuss your Marietta DUI charges.
 There are simply too many variables that can impact your driving privileges to be discussed here without knowing the specific facts of your Marietta DUI case and your prior criminal history.
 Remember, you only have 30 days to request a license suspension hearing through the Georgia Department of Driver Services.

 As a warning to drivers, every year the Governor’s Office of Highway Safety mobilizes sober driving campaigns, including its Click it or Ticket and 100 Days of Summer HEAT campaigns that run from mid-May through Labor Day.
-Operation Zero Tolerance will run from June 24 through the 4th of July holiday weekend until July 7.
-Its Drive Sober or Get Pulled Over program will run from August 14 through Labor Day, September 2, and again from mid-December through January 1 (New Year’s Day).
+Operation Zero Tolerance ran from June 24 through the 4th of July holiday weekend.
+Its Drive Sober or Get Pulled Over program ran from August 14 through Labor Day, September 2, and will again run from mid-December through January 1 (New Year’s Day).
 Georgia State Patrol, Cobb County Police, Marietta Police, and other law enforcement jurisdictions in Cobb County are stepping up enforcement that will include concentrated patrols and sobriety checkpoints, especially around The Battery.
-Here are recent posts on Facebook and X (formerly Twitter):
+Here are recent posts on Facebook and X (formerly Twitter) to never drink and drive and to drive sober:

 Map of Marietta Municipal Court